Mike3rd/mturko_vercel/content/page/toby.md

 > The Chicken Man tossed Toby a treat,
 "For my favorite street dog – take a seat and eat!"
 Finley meowed, "We’ve got BLOCKS TO GO, it's getting dark!"
-Toby CHOMPED-CHOMPED-GULPED – " Let's cut through the park!"
+Toby CHOMPED-CHOMPED-GULPED – "Let's cut through the park!"

 Illustration: